Schiotter/Schiotter/README.md

 * Python 🐍
 * JavaScript

-My OS of choice is random by based on the 🐧-Kernel (:
+My OS of choice is mostly random but most often based on the 🐧-Kernel (:

 * I will not really focus on a certain language in the future, but will try to understand a little bit of all languages